“There Is No Honor in Abuse”: New UK Law Seeks to Protect Women and Girls

 As part of the new approach, teachers, police officers, healthcare workers, and social workers will receive training to spot signs of abuse and act quickly.
 Public campaigns will encourage victims to come forward.
 The Home Office will also pilot a study to better understand the scale of the crime, while police are being asked to improve how they assess the risks posed by suspected offenders.

-The reforms have been welcomed by Karma Nirvana, which runs the national helpline for ‘honor’-based abuse, along with 22 other organizations.
-Earlier this year, the government’s Forced Marriage Unit unveiled a parallel plan to strengthen support for victims and the professionals working with them.
+Earlier this year, the government’s Forced Marriage Unit unveiled a parallel plan to strengthen support for victims of forced and child marriage and the professionals working with them.

 For survivors like Payzee Mahmod, progress cannot come quickly enough.
-She still carries the memory of her sister Banaz, whose murder remains one of the most harrowing reminders of what can happen when ‘honor’ is used to excuse violence against women and girls.
+She still carries the memory of her sister Banaz, whose murder remains a harrowing reminder of what can happen when ‘honor’ is used to justify violence against women and girls.

 “Today marks a historic step forward,” Mahmod wrote in a LinkedIn post.
 “The Home Office will formally introduce a legal definition of Honor-Based Abuse, something survivors like myself, campaigners, and frontline organizations have long called for.
 This definition will bring much needed clarity, strengthen safeguarding, and help ensure professionals are better equipped to recognize and respond to abuse.
 As someone who has lived through and campaigned against honor-based abuse, I know how vital this moment is for protecting women and girls, and for holding perpetrators to account.”